 How Men Use Anger to Mask Other Painful Feelings

-Anger issues are more common among men with adverse childhood experiences, adult trauma, poor interpersonal functioning, and the presence of a mental health or substance dependence disorders.2 Covering up other feelings with displaced anger is a defense mechanism to protect a deeper vulnerability.6
+Anger issues are more common among men with adverse childhood experiences, adult trauma, poor interpersonal functioning, and the presence of mental health or substance dependence disorders.2 Covering up other feelings with displaced anger is a defense mechanism to protect a deeper vulnerability.6

 Martin states, “There’s a popular belief out there that anger is a “secondary emotion” that stems from unresolved sadness or fear.
 I think that can be true but often isn’t.
 Most of the time, emotions are complicated and we feel lots of things at the same time.
 For some people, though, it’s easier for them to focus on the anger because it feels safer that those other feelings.
 It’s not so much that the are suppressing their sadness or fear, but that they are focusing on the parts of a situation that make them angry instead of the parts that make them sad.”